drycc/workflow/src/installing-workflow/index.md

 ## Configure DNS

-User must to set up a hostname, and assumes the `drycc.$host` convention.
+User must to set up a hostname, and assumes the `drycc-builder.$host` convention.

-We need to point the `drycc.$host` record to the public IP address of your builder.
+We need to point the `drycc-builder.$host` record to the public IP address of your builder.
 You can get the public IP using the following command.
 A wildcard entry is necessary here as apps will use the same rule after they are deployed.

 ```
 $ kubectl get svc drycc-builder --namespace drycc